Those Who Want to Go: A More Expansive Great Repatriation

 Repatriation Totals:

-These 86.1 million people represent 61% of the current non-White population of the United States.
+These 86.1 million people represent 61% of the current non-Western population of the United States.

 After the departure of these 86.1 million people the White population of the United States, numbering roughly 195 million people, would increase from its current 54% share of the population to 80% of the American populace, an increase of 26 points that would undo the previous 45 years of demographic change which has been imposed on the American people.